Piero D’Incecco, planetary geologist

 Top five publications

 - D’Incecco, P., Helbert, J., D’Amore, M., Ferrari, S., Head, J. W., Maturilli, A., and Hiesinger, H., 2016.
 A geologically supervised spectral analysis of 121 globally distributed impact craters as a tool for identifying vertical and horizontal heterogeneities in the composition of the shallow crust of Mercury.
-Accepted for publication on Planetary and Space Science journal.
+Planetary and Space Science, vol. 132, pp. 32-56.

 Other achievements, positions of trust, etc.